Stuycs-K/finalproject-10-liu-chenrui-pang-renxuan-woo-ronnie/PRESENTATION.md

 `.` prints the character with the corresponding ASCII value at current cell.

+`,` takes in one byte of input from the user and places the corresponding ASCII value into the cell currently being pointed at.

 When `[`is parsed, `execute()` is called recursively on the substring of code between the left bracket and its corresponding right bracket.
 This substring is determined by reading forward one character at a time until `]` is found.
 For nested loops, if another `[` is found before a `]`, the next `]` is not counted as the corresponding right bracket.

 Example (not actual code): `[+++.[+++].]`